About | Team | Women’s Empowerment | Rural Livelihood | Science and Technology

 The Multi-Disciplinary Harvard Team

-Founded in 2003 to further Harvard University’s engagement with South Asia, SAI is a university-wide research institute.
-SAI connects faculty and students with regional partners and advances interdisciplinary scholarship on South Asia.
-Over the past decade, SAI has built an extensive network of stakeholders, significantly impacting social entrepreneurship and livelihood creation in the region.
-SAI’s network includes over 1,700 Harvard alumni from across various disciplines who lead organizations in the public and private sectors in India, and over 150 faculty members who focus their cutting-edge research and teaching on issues directly related to South Asia.
+Founded in 2003 to further Harvard University’s engagement with South Asia, LMSAI is a university-wide research institute.
+LMSAI connects faculty and students with regional partners and advances interdisciplinary scholarship on South Asia.
+Over the past decade, LMSAI has built an extensive network of stakeholders, significantly impacting social entrepreneurship and livelihood creation in the region.
+LMSAI’s network includes over 1,700 Harvard alumni from across various disciplines who lead organizations in the public and private sectors in India, and over 150 faculty members who focus their cutting-edge research and teaching on issues directly related to South Asia.

-This project is led by Tarun Khanna, Director, Harvard University South Asia Institute; Jorge Paulo Lemann Professor, Harvard Business School; and Chairman, NITI Aayog Expert Committee on Innovation and Entrepreneurship, Government of India.
+This project is led by Tarun Khanna, Director, Lakshmi Mittal South Asia Institute, Harvard University; Jorge Paulo Lemann Professor, Harvard Business School; and Chairman, NITI Aayog Expert Committee on Innovation and Entrepreneurship, Government of India.
 Shashank Shah, Postdoctoral Fellow, Harvard University South Asia Institute; and Visiting Scholar, Harvard Business School will serve as the Project Director.